-3. Explain to students that each stage of forest is important because it provides different kinds of food and shelter that are used by difference kinds of animals.

-- Pass around various nuts and acorns, explaining that trees provide food for wildlife.
+- 3. Explain to students that each stage of forest is important because it provides different kinds of food and shelter that are used by difference kinds of animals. - Pass around various nuts and acorns, explaining that trees provide food for wildlife.
 Can anyone imagine eating these nuts for a snack?
 Indigenous peoples of the Eastern United States traditionally ate various nuts from the forest in different recipes!
 Forests not only provide nuts as food, but fruits too, such as blackberries, blueberries, and huckleberries.
 Forests can provide food for both wildlife and humans! - 4.
 Go through "Story of a Forest" activity, and show the natural artifacts associated with the animals in the story. - 5.
 Walk through the slides about creating, protecting, and restoring young forest and pitch pine habitats in Rhode Island.
+Pass around pitch pine cones for students to observe.